deno-libs/ipfs/README.md

 🪐🦕 IPFS client for Deno

-todo:

-- [ ] port ipfs-http-client with replaced imports of broken deps
-- [ ] add ws support
+An [ipfs-http-client](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-http-client) port for Deno with fixed deps and reuse of imports from source code.